Yong0107/Example_MQTT/README.md

 # Example_MQTT
-This is created for taking an exmple how to use libmosquitto & json-c to pubilish message to MQTT broker.
+This is created for taking an exmple about how to use libmosquitto & json-c to pubilish message to MQTT broker.

 necessary lib